 In each step below, we’ll show you how to use the settings menu on your device to increase your security and privacy.
 Most of the menus we mention will be the same for most current Android devices, but since devices vary you might find these options in a slightly different location or named differently.
 With a little poking around in your device’s menu, you should be able to find the relevant option.

 Before we begin with the specific steps necessary to make your Android device more private, let’s highlight a basic principle of using your phone: turn off all the connectivity you do not need.

 This goes for whatever smartphone, and whichever operating system, you have.
 Don’t let your phone connect to unknown WiFi networks because they may be a source of malware.
-Don’t leave your Bluetooth on because there are plenty of Bluetooth security vulnerabilities.
+Don’t leave your Bluetooth on because there are plenty of Bluetooth security vulnerabilities(new window).
 Don’t connect your phone to your computer (if you can avoid it), because smartphones can also act as a reservoir of malware, and your phone can be infected without you realizing it.